Study and examination leave

 1.1.
 UCT supports PASS staff members undertaking developmental formal learning and development, through the provision of study and examination leave.
 Study and examination leave is to be used for the explicit purpose of preparing for examination or for the examination itself.

 1.2.
 A leave of absence to attend developmental formal learning and development may be granted by the line manager.
-Subject to the approval of the Head of Department, provided that the staff member provides the Head of Department with a lecture timetable, provided that the time is made up to his/her satisfaction, and provided that operational requirements allow it, a staff member may be permitted to attend five lectures weekly.
+Subject to the approval of the line manager, provided that the staff member provides the line manager with a lecture timetable, provided that the time is made up to his/her satisfaction, and provided that operational requirements allow it, a staff member may be permitted to attend five lectures weekly.
 In this instance, lectures refer to normal short lectures of an hour or so each.

 1.3.
 A leave of absence to attend or to be assessed for position-related learning and development is at the discretion of the line manager.
 This is treated as a normal working day and not as leave.